Skip to main content

 required

 The server-generated state token from the authorize call.
-Must match what was bound to the code in Redis or the request fails with Invalid state parameter.
+Must match what was bound to the code server-side or the request fails with Invalid state parameter.

 code_verifier